cardano-scaling/website/monthly/2025-02-monthly.md

 In February, the following events have taken place:

 - Switch to the **Pythagoras** era on the `release-mainnet` network (which occured at transition to epoch `539`)
-- Re-genesis of the certificate chain of the `release-mainnet` network (which occured at the end of epoch `539`)
+- Re-genesis of the certificate chain of the `release-mainnet` network (which occurred at the end of epoch `539`).

 In March, the following events are planned: